Damavand Documention - Datasets Module API Reference

 Instantiation: UoO(base_directory, channels, reps)

-• channels is a list of strings, specifying the desired channels; available choices are 'channel_1' and 'channel_2', corresponding to the acceleration and the rotational speed, respectively.
-The default value is ['channel_1', 'channel_2'].
+base_directoryis the home directory of the extracted folders.channelsis a list of strings, specifying the desired channels; available choices are 'channel_1' and 'channel_2', corresponding to the acceleration and the rotational speed, respectively.
+The default value is ['channel_1', 'channel_2'].repsis a list of integers that specifies the number of measurement repetitions (1, 2 and 3), to include.
+Default value is [1, 2, 3].

 Mining: UoO.mine(mining_params)

-• mining_params is a python dictonary whose keys are win_len and hop_len
+mining_paramsis a python dictonary whose keys arewin_lenandhop_len.

 Accessing data: UoO.data